Skip to content

 Windows Display Settings tile

 Look for Brightness & color.
 Find the option labeled Automatically adjust contrast based on the display content to help improve battery.
-Click the dropdown or checkbox to set it to Off.
+Click the dropdown or checkbox to turn it Off.

 Windows 11 settings menu for adjusting content adaptive brightness features